UMCUGenetics/RNASeq-NF/README.md

 **Resource configuration**

-You can provide all necessary parameters either directly to nextflow on the command-line or setup config files for your convenience.
-For example, store all genomic resource settings in a single config file and include it in your run specific configuration along with process.config (see 2.3).
+All necessary parameters can either be provided directly to nextflow on the command-line or setup config files for your convenience.
+For example, define all genomic resource settings in a single config file and include it in a run specific configuration along with process.config (see 2.3).
 ```
 includeConfig '../process.config'
 includeConfig '../resources/UMCU_GRCh37.config'
 ```

-You can find example of genomic resource and run specific configuration files in the resources (<em>/resources</em>) and conf (<em>/conf/test-run.config</em>) folders.
+You can find an example of genomic resource and run specific configuration files in the resources (<em>/resources</em>) and conf (<em>/conf/test-run.config</em>) folders.

 **Process configuration**

-Runtime specific resources (memory, cpu's) can be configured in process.config.
-Furthermore, advanced parameters can be set via params.<tool>.toolOptions for individual components.
+Runtime specific resources (memory, cpu's) can be configured in the process.config file.
+Furthermore, advanced parameters can be set via params.<tool>.toolOptions for individual processes.
 ```
  withLabel : HTSeq_0_11_3_Count {
       params.count.mem = '25G'